-ANNOUNCEMENT FROM THE HOST WITH RESPECT TO COVID-19 PANDEMI
+ANNOUNCEMENT FROM THE HOST WITH RESPECT TO COVID-19 PANDEMIC

 Following the advice of local authorities, most IEEE conferences and meetings have already been postponed or replaced with virtual meetings.
-Therefore, we will inform all of you that the International Electronics Symposium (IES) 2020 will also be held using electronic conference mode or virtual conference on the day of implementation.
+Therefore, we have decided that the International Electronics Symposium (IES) 2020 will also be held using hybrid mode, namely virtual conference (main) and a pre-recorded video (spare) on the day of implementation.
+The pre-recorded video will be played when the author fails to join the virtual conference due to lack of the internet connection.
+It must be submitted to the committee a month before the conference date.
 For the purpose, we will explain to all of potential authors the procedures as follows.

 The deadline for all video submissions is August 31, 2020!